cataseven/Statistics-Graph-Chart-Card/README.md

 <details>
 <summary><strong>📊 Per-Entity Legend Stats</strong></summary>

 Each entity's Legend toggle (`show_in_legend: true`) lets you choose which statistics to display.
-Select any combination of Min, Avg, Max, and Last.
+Select any combination of Min, Avg, Max, Sum, Last and Live.

 ```yaml
 entities: